jakbrtz/Minecraft-1.17-Minigames/readme.md

 * Hurdles - run to the end with speed boost and jump boost
 * Glass Maze - literally the only original idea I had
 * Boat Race - go down the river in a boat

-## Creating new Games

-Look in the scripts folder to find out more.